What is menopause?

 How is menopause diagnosed?

 There are several ways your healthcare provider can diagnose menopause.
 The first is discussing your menstrual cycle over the last year.
-Menopause is unique in that it is diagnosed after the fact.
-If you have gone a full year (12 straight months) without a period, you have entered menopause and may be postmenopausal.
+Menopause is unique in that your provider diagnoses it after it occurs.
+If you’ve gone a full year (12 straight months) without a period, you’ve entered menopause and may be postmenopausal.

 Management and Treatment